Inverse images of positive closed currents under holomorphic endomorphisms of compact K\"ahler manifolds: Introduction

 One remark is that while our primary interest is on holomorphic endomorphisms, Theorem \ref{thm:main} applies to holomorphic automorphisms as well.
 Based on the proof, if $f$ is a holomorphic automorphism of $X$, then $E=\emptyset$, which means that every positive closed current satisfies Theorem \ref{thm:main}.
-One representative example of this is a holomorphic automorphism of a compact K\"ahler manifold with positive entropy.
+Some examples of this are holomorphic automorphisms of hyperk\"ahler manifolds with positive entropy in \cite{oguiso}.
 Concerning Theorem \ref{thm:almost_simple}, in the case of holomorphic automorphisms, \cite{dTD} obtained finer results without speed of convergence.
 See also \cite{DS10-1}.